kuleafenu/Exploratory-Data-Analysis-and-Machine-Learning/ML for beginners with Titanic Dataset/README.md

 From the competition [homepage](http://www.kaggle.com/c/titanic-gettingStarted).

 ### Goal for this Notebook:
 Show a simple example of an analysis of the Titanic disaster in Python using a full complement of PyData utilities.
-This is aimed for those looking to get into the field or those who are already in the field and looking to see an example of an analysis done with Python.
+This is aimed for those looking to get into the field Data Science or those who are already in the field and looking to see a real world analysis done with Python.

-#### This Notebook will show basic examples of:
+#### This Notebook will teach the following:
 #### Data Handling
 *   Importing Data with Pandas
 *   Cleaning Data